ExistensialReset/flowmosr/principles/FLOW_DEATH_DIGNITY_PRINCIPLES.md

 5. Have we considered how to honor the unbefriended dead?
 6. Does Baseline truly extend through terminal illness?
 7. Can someone choose their own end without coercion or abandonment?
+8. **Are we prepared to hold parents who lose a child — indefinitely?**
+9. **Do surviving siblings have adults who can be present just for them?**
+10. **Can families grieve in incompatible ways and still be held?**

 **If you cannot answer "yes" to most of these, start the conversation now — before death arrives.**